 https://www.who.int/emergencies/disease-outbreak-news/item/2023-DON433

-There has only been one outbreak caused by Bundibugyo virus (Orthoebolavirus bundibugyoense): in 2007 in western Uganda, and this outbreak had a case fatality rate of 25%.[6]Roddy P, Howard N, Van Kerkhove MD, et al. Clinical manifestations and case management of Ebola haemorrhagic fever caused by a newly identified virus strain, Bundibugyo, Uganda, 2007-2008.
+Prior to the 2026 Bundibugyo virus outbreak in the DRC and Uganda, there were only two outbreaks caused by the virus.
+The first outbreak was in the Bundibugyo district in western Uganda in 2007 (131 cases and 42 deaths), with the second in the DRC in 2012 (38 laboratory-confirmed cases and 13 deaths).
+The case fatality rate for both outbreaks was approximately 30%.[5]Roddy P, Howard N, Van Kerkhove MD, et al. Clinical manifestations and case management of Ebola haemorrhagic fever caused by a newly identified virus strain, Bundibugyo, Uganda, 2007-2008.
 PLoS One.
 2012 Dec 28;7(12):e52986.

 https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0052986